 Pristipomoides filamentosus is an economically and culturally important species of deep-water snapper in the Hawaiian archipelago.
-From 1989 to 1993, the State of Hawaii conducted a markrecapture study to quantify growth and other life history parameters for the species.
-Over a span of approximately 10 years, fish were recaptured.
-Bayesian and maximum likelihood approaches.
-Direct aging and length frequency data used in other published regional growth studies were incorporated to produce integrated estimates of growth. individual variability in P. filamentosus due primarily to the asymptotic length parameter L∞ and reconcile 30+ years of efforts to quantify growth. have management implications as growth is often an input for assessment models and used as a proxy for other life history traits
+From 1989 to 1993, the State of Hawaii conducted a fisher participation mark-recapture study to quantify growth and other life history parameters for the species.
+Over a span of approximately 10 years, 10.3% of 4,179 tagged fish were recaptured.
+We compared von Bertalanffy growth parameter estimates obtained using Bayesian and maximum likelihood approaches to those previously reported for the species.
+Direct aging and length frequency data used in other published regional growth studies were incorporated to produce integrated estimates of growth.
+Results from our preferred integratived model reconcile 30+ years of effort from various methods to estimate growth parameters (L∞ = 67.55 cm FL and K = 0.219) and demonstrate the importance of individual variability in P. filamentosus due primarily to the asymptotic length parameter L∞.
+These results also point to the importance of incorporating very large fish when estimating parameters and the possibility of sexually dimorphic growth in the species.
+These results have management implications as growth is often an input for age-based stock assessment models and used as a proxy for other life history traits.

 Introduction (500 Words)

-Pristipomoides filamentosus is a species of longlived deep-water snapper distributed throughout the tropical Pacific and Indian Oceans (Allen 1985, Andrews et al. 2012). he species constitutes a significant fraction ofcommercial bottomfish fishery(Ralston and Polovina 1982, “Hawaii Reported Landing Tables” 2016)
+Pristipomoides filamentosus (Valenciennes, 1830) is a species of long-lived deep-water snapper distributed throughout the tropical Pacific and Indian Oceans (Allen 1985, Andrews et al. 2012).
+Known as opakapaka in Hawaii, the species constitutes a significant fraction of the Hawaiian commercial bottomfish fishery, which targets a complex of 6 snapper and 1 species of one grouper (Ralston and Polovina 1982, “Hawaii Reported Landing Tables” 2016)(Langseth 2018).
+While the current stock assessment for this fishery used a surplus production model for the entire complex, there is interest in the potential use of species-specific, age-structured assessments that require improved life history studies of age and growth in bottomfish (Langseth et al. 2018).)

-parameters have been estimated for in Hawaii and elsewhere (Table 1).
-Parameter estimates determined using direct aging approaches from length-at-age data using otolith growth increments (Ralston & Miyamoto, 1983; Uchiyama & Tagami, 1984; Radtke, 1987; Demartini, Landgraf & Ralston, 1994, Ralston & Williams, 1988).
+Growth parameters have been estimated for P. filamentosus using a variety of methods in Hawaii and elsewhere (Table 1).
+Parameter estimates were determined using direct aging approaches from length-at-age data using otolith growth increments (Ralston & Miyamoto, 1983; Uchiyama & Tagami, 1984; Radtke, 1987; Demartini, Landgraf & Ralston, 1994, Ralston & Williams, 1988).
 However, age estimates relying on counts of otolith annuli may be biased due to episodic growth and/or poor increment resolution in early (< 5 years) life stages (Andrews et al. 2012, Wakefield et al. 2017).
-Growth estimated using modal progression during a length frequency study targeting juvenile fish (< 2 years)did not consider individual variability when extrapolating growth to larger size classes (Moffitt and Parrish 1996).
-Preliminary results of an ongoing tagging studlimited by the size distribution of recaptured individuals and use model parameterizations incompatible with other methods for determining growth (O’Malley 2015).
+Growth was also estimated using modal progression during a length frequency study targeting juvenile fish (< 2 years) but did not consider individual variability when extrapolating growth to larger size classes (Moffitt and Parrish 1996).
+Preliminary results of an ongoing tagging study have been limited by the size distribution of recaptured individuals and use model parameterizations incompatible with other methods for determining growth (O’Malley 2015).
+While these studies produced individual estimates of growth parameters, none of them holistically integrated data from the various methods to explicitly evaluate the parameter values and sources of uncertainty.